Nicolaes Witsen: Cartography

 After 20 years' study, Witsen published the first map of Siberia in 1690.
 This map represented the world from Nova Zembla to as far away as China.
 Witsen had discussed with the tsar the trade routes to Persia via the Caspian Sea and to China via Siberia.

 In 1692 he published a compendium titled "Noord en Oost Tartarye", describing Siberia and the surrounding areas, though without literary references.
 He consulted classical authors and Arabic medieval writers as well as his learned contemporaries in Europe.

 The second enlarged edition, a bulky book, also written in the 17th century Dutch, presents a rather complicated mixture of various texts with encyclopaedic details.
 It appeared in 1705 and was reprinted in 1785.
 In this book, Witsen gave an account of all the information available to the Europeans at that time about the northern and eastern parts of Europe and Asia, and also about the Volga area, Crimea, Caucasus, Central Asia, Mongolia, Tibet, China, Korea and the neighbouring parts of Japan.
 In the text, for instance, we find lists of 900 Georgian and 700 Kalmyk words and illustrations of the writing systems of Tibetan, Manchu and Mongolian languages.
 Witsen provides word lists and other data on more than 25 languages.

 In 1692 Witsen received the diary of Maarten Gerritsz Vries, who had explored the coast of Sahkalin in 1643, and it was never seen again.

+Collecting

+Witsen began collecting in his youth in Amsterdam, assembling a wide range of objects, including corals, lacquer, books, paintings, weapons, porcelain, insects, seashells, stuffed animals, precious stones, and objects from Siberia.
+These were kept at his house on the Herengracht in the Golden Bend.

+In the late 17th century, he also built up a large botanical collection.
+The physician and botanist Herman Boerhaave later estimated that Witsen had assembled more than 1500 paintings of plants, most of them showing species from the Cape Peninsula in southern Africa.
+This collection became known as the Codex Witsenii.

+After Witsen’s death, the collection passed to the botanist Caspar Commelin in Amsterdam, who worked at the Athenaeum Illustre and the Hortus Botanicus.
+It was later inherited by the botanist Johannes Burman and then by his son, Nicolaas Laurens Burman.
+After Burman’s death in 1793, the collection was sold at auction in 1800, after which it disappears from the record.

+Witsen also acquired objects through contacts with explorers and overseas expeditions.
+In 1698, the Dutch explorer Willem de Vlamingh presented him with two seashells from New Holland (Australia), and Witsen, who had invested in the voyage, shared drawings of these with the English naturalist Martin Lister.